dj-stripe/dj-stripe/docs/usage/webhooks.md

     print("Triggered webhook " + event.type)
 ```

-!!! warnring
+!!! warning

     In order to get registrations picked up, you need to put them in a
-    module is imported like models.py or make sure you import it manually.
+    module that is imported like models.py or make sure you import it manually.

 Webhook event creation and processing is now wrapped in a
 `transaction.atomic()` block to better handle webhook errors.
 This will